jlperona/bart-passenger-heatmap/preparser/README.md

 The representation of the BART network that serves as the basis to calculate shortest paths.
 An example file has been provided at `network/bart-abbreviations.net`.
 Note that this file will need to be modified to keep up with expansions in the BART network.
-This file can be considered to be a small modification to [`bart.net`](https://github.com/jlperona/bart-hourly-dataset-parser/blob/master/network/bart.net) in `bart-hourly-dataset-parser`.
-I modified it to use the 4-letter station abbreviations to make it easier to index in R.
-Thus, changes to that file should be copied here.

 The following file formats are supported: